ebowman/ebowman/README.md

 ### Hey there 👋

-- I'm CTO at TomTom
+- I'm CTO at King
 - I live in Berlin
 - I'm on [Twitter](https://twitter.com/ebowman) (for now)
 - I'm on [LinkedIn](https://www.linkedin.com/in/boboco/)